chvaldez10/Dayhome-Timesheet/crafts/README.md

+The scripts in this folder expect CSV file extracts from the web application named `Crafts Web App`.
+The workflow described below is specifically tailored for the `Crafts Web App`.

-Move all CSV files in this folder.
+Please copy and paste all CSV files into this folder.

-Steps:

-1. Populate the database using the populate.py
+Rename all files in the date format `yyyy-mm-dd`.

+Scripts:

+- `populate.py`: Main script for operating the database.
+- `my_sql_database.py`: Contains the MySQL database class to establish a connection with the MySQL database.
+- `csv_reader.py`: Contains the CSV Reader class to read CSV files.